What is The Forge in Lemont?

 BMX and Mountain Biking: Pump Track

-If you are like us and had never tried a biking skills course, it can be intimidating!
-However, there is a practice course so you can get used to tackling hills and turns on the track.
-The staff was also very helpful with giving us tips, including standing up on the bike at all times and leveling out the pedals when going over hills so they didn’t touch the pavement and cause a wipe out.
+Annie’s family tested out the BMX track when they first visited; there is a practice course so you can get used to tackling hills and turns on the track.
+The staff was also very helpful with giving them tips, including standing up on the bike at all times and leveling out the pedals when going over hills so they didn’t touch the pavement and cause a wipe out.
+They started by doing laps on the practice course, then moved on to the pump track and another course with curved wooden walls.

+Please note, The Forge does not rent out bikes.
+You are welcome to bring your own bike and helmet and purchase a mountain biking pass for $10 per person per day to use the track and courses.
 There isn’t a minimum age for this activity, but bikes with training wheels are not allowed.
 Also, kids under age 12 years old must be accompanied by a supervising chaperone who is at least 14 years old.

 Kids Adventure Zone